The Institute of Doctoral Studies (ISD)

 Upon registration the student must have the following documents:

-• A registration form (available at the Secretary’s office);
+• A registration form (available at the Secretary’s office for foreign citizens);

 • Curriculum vitae;